 In 2008, the journal Alternative Therapies in Health and Medicine published a review of 20 studies of brain-wave entrainment and patient outcomes.
 The conclusion was that brain-wave entrainment is an effective tool to use on cognitive functioning deficits, stress, pain, headaches, and premenstrual syndrome.

-Soothing sounds and particularly our own voice humming has been shown to stimulate the vagus nerve which works on the parasympathetic nervous system involved in rest and digest.
-It also serves to slow down the breathing rate which has the same effects.
-Humming and therapeutic use of tuning forks stimulate the release of nitric oxide, involved in the healthy functioning of organ systems.
+Soothing sounds and singing or humming in particular, have been shown to stimulate the vagus nerve which works on the parasympathetic nervous system involved in rest and digest, and slows the breathing rate.
+Humming and the therapeutic use of tuning forks stimulate the release of nitric oxide, which is involved in the healthy functioning of organ systems.
 Maintaining a long hum on exhale is one of the easiest forms of sound healing self-practice.

 We’ve all experienced the healing effects of sound, whether its a song that soothes the heart in the midst of a breakup, Tibetan bowls to tame the monkey mind, a mother cooing her baby back to sleep or the sounds that affect us slightly more aggressively in the urban jungle.
 Even if we were to spend time in an anechoic chamber, we would be privy to the thrum of our heart beat and inner electrical systems.